Chinchilla1988/CarND-Behavioral-Cloning-P3-master/CarND-Behavioral-Cloning-P3-master/writeup_template.md

 ![Given Dataset](examples/givendataset.png?raw=true)

-To balance the given Dataset I decided to cut the given Dataset to approximate a Gaussian distribution.
+To balance the given Dataset I decided to cut the given Dataset.

 ## 2. Data Cutting and Data Augmentation
 ---